MagicMirrorOrg/MagicMirror/modules/default/calendar/README.md

 # Module: Calendar
 The `calendar` module is one of the default modules of the MagicMirror.
 This module displays events from a public .ical calendar.
 It can combine multiple calendars.
+Note that calendars may not contain any entry before 1st January 1970, otherwise the calendar won't be displayed and the module will crash.

 ## Using the module